 This best-selling indoor bike, great for beginners and professionals alike, is a fully adjustable exercise machine that can accommodate everyone in the family!
 Depending on what’s needed, the seat and the multigrip handlebars can be raised and the wheels help move the bike around the house with ease.
 Made with steel, so it can support riders up to 330 pounds, the 36-pound flywheel and belt-driven system will offer a smooth and stable session.
 There are also multiple levels of adjustable friction-based resistance (plus an extra pure-wool brake pad provided).
 The LCD monitor tracks your time, speed, distance, and calories burned so all you have to do is ride.
 Complete with a phone holder and comfortable seat, this stationary exercise bike is great for your at-home spin routine.

-Sit back and ride
+Sit back and ride on a recumbent bike

 Best recumbent stationary bike: Schwinn 270 Recumbent Bike